 - Available resources: Deep learning algorithms require large amounts of data and computational resources to train, so a company should consider whether they have the necessary resources before choosing a Deep Learning solution.
 If the company doesn't have access to a lot of data or computational power, Machine Learning might be a more practical choice.

 - Expertise: Both Machine Learning and Deep Learning require a certain level of expertise to implement and tune properly.
 A company should consider whether they have the necessary in-house expertise or whether they will need to hire outside experts like Attri.
-Attri provides reusable AI pipelines tailor-made for non-domain experts who intend to use AI.
+Attri provides AI Blueprints which are reusable AI pipelines tailor-made for non-domain experts who intend to use AI.
 Attri’s Blueprints are powered by Attri’s AI Engine which is production-grade and facilitates you to work with your favorite tools.